 Because schools are human institutions, conflicts are inevitable.
-Our main aim is to create an environment that allows for open, forthright, and beneficial resolution of conflicts.
-We urge students and parents to communicate problems by:
+We strive to create an environment that allows for open, forthright, and beneficial resolution of conflicts, and we urge students and parents to communicate problems by:

-1. Beginning at the level of concern.

-For example, if a problem emerges with a teacher, or in a particular classroom, communicate with the teacher.
-The majority of problems can be easily resolved at this level.

-2. If the teacher and parent are not able to reach a satisfactory agreement or understanding, either party may contact the counselor or principal.

-3. If the matter still remains unresolved after being brought to the attention of the principal, the issue may then be brought to the attention of the superintendent.
+- 1. Beginning at the level of concern. - For example, if a problem emerges in a particular classroom, communicate first with the teacher.
+The majority of problems can be easily resolved at this level. - 2.
+If the teacher and parent are not able to reach a satisfactory agreement or understanding, either party may contact the counselor or Divisional Dean. - 3.
+If the matter still remains unresolved after being brought to the attention of the Divisional Dean, the issue may then be brought to the attention of the superintendent.

 A student or parent who has been unable to resolve a problem following Steps 1 through 3 may then request a meeting with the CIPLC Board of Directors as part of the school's appeals process.
 The appeal must be made in writing to the President of the Board with a copy submitted to the superintendent.
-The Board may elect to place the appeal on their next monthly meeting agenda or decide to call a special meeting.
+The Board may elect to place the appeal on their next monthly meeting agenda, or they may decide to call a special meeting.
 Such written appeals must be received at least seven (7) days in advance of a scheduled monthly meeting or before a special meeting can occur.
-All appeals to the BOD will be held in closed Executive Session.
-The decision of the Board of Directors is final.
+All appeals to the BoD will be held in closed Executive Session, and the decision of the Board of Directors is final.

-SCHOOL HOURS FOR STUDENTS
+ATTENDANCE POLICY SCHOOL HOURS FOR STUDENTS

+Normal school hours are as follows:

+Pre-School 07:50 a.m. to 1:30 p.m.

+Pre-Kinder 07:50 a.m. to 1:30 p.m.

-Normal school hours are as follows:Pre-School7:50 a.m. to 1:45 p.mPre-Kinder7:50 a.m. to 1:45 p.m.Kindergarten7:50 a.m. to 3:00 p.m.Grades 1 to 127:50 a.m. to 3:00 p.m.
+Kindergarten 07:50 a.m. to 3:00 p.m.

+Grades 1 to 12 07:50 a.m. to 3:00 p.m.

-ATTENDANCE POLICY
+Students must arrive on campus between 07:30-07:45 to be ready to start classes at 07:50.

 Regular attendance at school is necessary for both academic and social development.
 When students are not in school, they miss more than just the assignment or information that was given.
 The rest of the class is also affected negatively because students miss out on the contributions that the absent student would have brought to the class.
+Absent students also create additional work for the teacher that often detracts from the teacher's responsibilities to the rest of the students.

 In order for a student to receive credit or a grade for a class, they must be present for at least 90% of the class periods each semester.